 From claims being rejected, medical benefits being unpaid, to income benefits being terminated and serious injury certificates being denied, there are many different disputes arising out of WorkCover Law.

-And with more than 30 years’ experience in this area, the team at Henry Carus + Associates has seen all accident situations.
+With more than 40 years’ experience in this area, the team at Henry Carus + Associates has seen all accident situations.
 One of our senior solicitors was also involved in the recent rewrite of the WorkCover legislation and is aware of its intricacies.

 We then immediately turn our minds to your entitlement to common law (generous) lump sum compensation for the serious injury you have suffered.